Frontier Area Rural Mental Health Camp and Mentorship Program (FARM CAMP)

 - Need: To reduce the shortage of behavioral health professionals in rural Nebraska.

 - Intervention: A week-long camp teaches high school students in rural and tribal communities about different career options in behavioral health and provides mentorship after the camp ends.

-- Results: In 2019, 13 high school students participated in the camp, with six alumni returning.
-Eight students attended the camps in 2018, with four alumni returning.
-Many camp participants talk about their positive experiences with younger students.
+- Results: In 2021, 8 high school students participated in the camp, with 7 alumni returning.
+Many camp participants tell younger students about their positive experiences.

-In Nebraska, 88 out of 93 counties are Health Professional Shortage Areas (HPSAs) in mental health, with four additional counties that are partially covered by shortage areas.
+In Nebraska, 90 out of 93 counties are Health Professional Shortage Areas (HPSAs) in mental health, with one county that is partially covered by shortage areas.
 One program has been working since 2013 to encourage local students to pursue a career in behavioral health and help reduce this shortage.